Alamosa–Durango line: History

 Following the Railroad Wars between the Denver and Rio Grande and the Atchison, Topeka and Santa Fe Railway(Santa Fe), the D&RG signed an agreement with the Santa Fe, where the Santa Fe agreed not to compete with the D&RG's plans to build an extension into the San Juan Valley.
 The 200 mi rail line was built in the early 1880s to access the various mineral resources in south-western Colorado.
 In 1881, the line reached Durango and a short time later, a branch was built up the Animas river valley to the mining town of Silverton.
 In addition to the ore traffic, lumber and various agricultural commodities were also hauled along the route.
+The Rio Grande Southern Railroad from Durango to Ridgway was completed in 1891.

-The 20th century
+20th century

 When the D&RGW began the process of converting most of their mainlines to standard gauge in the early 1900s, the railroad had also planned to convert the San Juan extension.
 As a result, the section from Alamosa to Antonito was converted to dual gauge in 1901 with the addition of a standard gauge only branch from Durango south to Farmington, New Mexico a few years later.
 The D&RGW had also considered building a tunnel under Cumbres Pass which would have alleviated the steep 4% grade over the pass.
 However, with the decline in ore traffic during the early 20th century, the railroad scrapped these plans and the Farmington branch was converted to narrow-gauge in 1923.
-After World War II, many of the surrounding Narrow gauge lines closed due to lack of Traffic.
+After World War II, many of the surrounding Narrow gauge lines (such as the Rio Grande Southern Railroad) closed due to lack of Traffic.
 However the San Juan Extension experienced an unexpected "boom" in freight traffic due to growth in the oil industry around Farmington.
 This increase provided the necessary revenue to keep the line operating into the 1960s.

 Abandonment and preservation

 By the mid-1960s, traffic had once again dwindled and in 1968, the D&RGW sought to abandon the entire route.
 The D&RGW never introduced mainline diesel traction on their narrow-gauge lines, as narrow-gauge locomotives would have to be custom-built at significant additional cost.
 Thus, the Alamosa–Durango line eventually became of the last locations in the United States where steam locomotives were still in regular use.
 This brought recognition that all, if not some portion, of the line should be preserved as a museum or heritage railway.
-In 1970, a 64-mile segment between Antonito and Chama was purchased by the states of Colorado and New Mexico, and subsequently began operating excursion trains under the name of Cumbres and Toltec Scenic Railroad.
+In 1970, a 64-mile segment between Antonito and Chama was purchased by the states of Colorado and New Mexico, and subsequently began operating excursion trains as the Cumbres and Toltec Scenic Railroad.

 Meanwhile, the rest of the route from Chama to Durango, including the Farmington branch, was abandoned and the dual-gauge Alamosa–Antonito section was converted to a traditional 2-rail standard-gauge line, becoming the last 3-rail portion of the D&RGW system to be eliminated.